-LOOSE PARTS PLAY
+WHY ENCOURAGE LOOSE PARTS PLAY IN EYFS?

 Loose parts allow children's imaginations to run wild, with endless opportunities for open-ended play!
+Instead of giving a child a toy doll or car, which can be used in a limited number of ways, loose parts are open ended.
+A cardboard box can be a shelter, a car, a boat and more!
 Ideally, the child will lead the activity whilst you are on hand to help them to develop their problem solving, counting, fine motor skills and more.
+Let them explore their own ideas at home, in your setting or outdoors.
 When children are left to explore, a collection of loose parts might become a face, a dinosaur or a tractor!

 When you have gathered together your collection you'll need something to store it in - a box or a lidded tray with compartments is ideal.
 This will help to keep the items at their best and protect them from the elements if outside.
 Now everything is ready for your little explorer!